The Guide to Interview Analysis

 One of the key advantages of focus group research is the ability to explore multiple perspectives on a single issue.
 The group discussion format allows researchers to see how opinions evolve as the conversation progresses.
 This makes focus group interviews a valuable method for understanding the complexity of human behaviour.

-Focus group research can be used as a standalone method or in combination with other qualitative methods, such as individual interviews or surveys.
+Focus group research can be used as a standalone method or in combination with other qualitative data collection methods, such as individual interviews or surveys.
 This triangulation of data strengthens the research findings by providing multiple sources of evidence.

 Common challenges in focus group interviews